 And it's the same with car leasing.
 After agreeing how many miles you will drive each year, you'll pay a fixed monthly amount, often with a larger initial payment to act as the deposit.

-Thankfully most deals display this very clearly.
-For example, a 24-month contract listed as 6+23 would mean the first monthly payment is six times the usual amount (for a £150/month deal, you'd pay £900 upfront in the first month followed by 23 monthly payments of £150).
+Thankfully, most deals display this clearly.
+For example, a 24-month contract listed as 6+23 would mean the first monthly payment is six times the usual amount (so you'd pay £900 upfront in the first month, then 23 monthly payments of £150).

-You'll never own the car (or get the option to buy it) and at the end of the deal, the car goes back to the finance company.
+You'll never own the car (or get the option to buy it) and at the end of the lease, it goes back to the finance company.
 It's inspected and, just like with a property, you'll need to pay out if you've damaged anything – though normal wear and tear is usually accepted.
 You'll also face extra charges if you've exceeded the agreed annual mileage.

 You'll usually lease a car from a finance company or sometimes direct from a manufacturer.
 Leasing used to be always arranged through a car dealership, but many leasing providers now operate online.